tenstorrent/SweRV-ISS/README.md

 using "--mcm" on the command line.
 Detailed inforation about the PPO rules can be found in chapter 17 of the the [RISCV unprivileged specs.](https://github.com/riscv/riscv-isa-manual/releases/download/draft-20221206-b7080e0/riscv-spec.pdf)

+By default, we check the ordering rules of the weak memory ordering model (RVWMO).
+If the enable_tso configuration tag is set to true, we check the re-ordering rules of the total-store-order memory model.

 Whisper expects to be notified about read and write operations and it expects such operations to be associated with time stamps.
 Each memory instruction (load/store/amo) is associated with one or more memory